What is financial abuse and how to recognise it

 Most local authorities have a safeguarding adults board, where you can report allegations of abuse.
 In Scotland, these are called Adult Protection Committees.
 Their websites also include information to help you understand how to end financial abuse.
-You can find a list of the Safeguarding Adults Boards and Adult Protection Committees on the Safer Communities for Everyone website.
+You can find a list of the Safeguarding Adults Boards and Adult Protection Committees on the Ann Craft Trust website(opens in a new tab).

 National domestic violence helpline